Welcome to the website of the Friends of HMS Trincomalee.

-Members' benefits include the receipt of the society's magazine, Quarterdeck, three times a year, the ability to attend the Friends' events with free entry to the Historic Quay and HMS Trincomalee at the National Museum of the Royal Navy - Hartlepool.
+Members' benefits are presently restricted due to the Corona Virus.
+Prior to this they included the receipt of the society's magazine, Quarterdeck, three times a year, the ability to attend the Friends' events with free entry to the Historic Quay and HMS Trincomalee at the National Museum of the Royal Navy - Hartlepool.
+We are now left with our private facebook group for as long as it takes and digital transmission of the magazines.

 A brief history of the ship from 1812 to 1986 can be downloaded via the ARCHIVE page.